ssfsx17/ffpnp/readable.md

 -   **Reaction: Reflexes (1,000 TP):** Double your P-Eva and M-Eva against an incoming action.
 -   **Support: Dual-Wield:** If you equip two 1H weapons, then your regular Attack actions perform a separate attack with each one.
-Other actions based on weapons use whichever weapon will have better results.
+For other weapon actions, you choose one of your two weapons at the time of performing the action.
 -   **Move: Waterwalking:** In mapless combat, gives +1 Maneuver.
 In map combat, allows you to move and stand on top of mud, swamp and water as if they were solid ground.